Key Takeaways

 There are several different brush holding techniques, such as:

-Chinese calligraphy follows time-honored techniques and rules, including specific ways to hold and move the brush.
-From resting the wrist to writing with a fully suspended arm, each method reflects the artist’s skill and the graceful discipline behind this ancient art.
+Chinese calligraphy follows time-honored techniques and rules, including specific ways to hold and move the brush — from resting the wrist to writing with a fully suspended arm, each method reflects the artist's skill level.

 Posture